SANGWOONG-LEE/Thailand_Healthcare/README.md

-# starter_folder

-This repo....

-It is organised as follows...
+# Healthcare system in 1987 Thailand.

+This repo is about research in Thailand healthcare sysetm in 1987.